 A company can claim ERFES only if it is a qualifying company.
 This is defined as a company which carries on a ring fence trade or is engaged in any activities with a view to carrying on a ring fence trade (OT21002 +).

+Top of page

 Onshore and oil-related activities CTA2010\S329C

 Additionally, a company must carry on onshore oil-related activities.
 This is defined in CTA2010\S329C as having the same meaning as in Chapter 8 (supplementary charge: onshore allowance), CTA2010\S356BA & OT21515.

+Top of page

 Outline and the effect of ERFES

 A qualifying company can claim ERFES in respect of: